orzubalsky/spyspy/README.md

-at the moment, spyspy is simply an implementation of django-dynamic-scraper + scrapy. it let's you create scraper objects and scrapers that work with django models. the scrapers are used with the scrapy command-line interface to input data straight into the django db.
+at the moment, spyspy is simply an implementation of django-dynamic-scraper + scrapy. it let's you create scraper objects and scrapers that work with django models. the scrapers are used with the scrapy command-line interface to insert data to the django db.

 ### Installation ###